konrad-rzonca/Morpeh.BoilerplateGenerationProcessor/readme.md

 ## 📦 How to Publish a New Version (for Developers)

-This repository is configured with a GitHub Action (`.github/workflows/dotnet-release.yml`) that automatically builds, tests, and creates a release.
+This repository is configured with a GitHub Action (`.github/workflows/release.yml`) that automatically builds, tests, and creates a release.

 To publish a new version:
 1. Ensure your code changes are committed to the `main` branch.
 2. Create a new Git tag that starts with `v` (e.g., `v1.0.1`, `v1.1.0`).
-    ```sh

         git tag v1.0.1
-    ```

 3. Push the tag to GitHub.
-    ```sh

         git push origin v1.0.1
-    ```

 The GitHub Action will detect this new tag, run the build and tests, and then automatically create a new GitHub Release.
-It will attach the properly-built `Morpeh.Boilerplate.SourceGenerator.zip` file to that release, making it available for users to download.
+It will attach two files:
+* `Morpeh.Boilerplate.SourceGenerator.zip`: For manual installation in Unity.
+* `Morpeh.Boilerplate.SourceGenerator.[Version].nupkg`: For installation via NuGet or OpenUPM.